 Next, ask yourself if you want to rent or buy your containers.
 The best choice depends on your situation and how long you think you may need the storage space.
 For example, if you just need a container for moving but don’t anticipate any other storage needs, then renting a container is probably your best choice.
 If you’ll be needing a storage container for 6 months or longer, it may make sense to purchase.
 Why rent when you could own it?

 Once you decide whether you’re renting or buying, it’ll be easier to choose your shipping container company.
 A lot of companies only offer one option or the other, but not both.
-At Simple Box, we also offer a third alternative: Rent-to-Own a Shipping Container.
-You can spread the payments out over several months (or years), while still building up equity in a shipping container.
+At Simple Box, you can choose the option that works best for you.
 Deciding between renting or buying usually comes down to how long you will need a container.
 When you know exactly what you need, you’ll narrow down your choices quickly.

 3. Consider a Used Shipping Containers vs. New Container